 Credit Union: State employees and dependents are immediately eligible to join a credit union.
 Credit unions provide many benefits at low costs, and can offer sound financial planning advice to you and your family.
 Depending upon the agency for which you work, you may become a member of Arizona State Credit Union and/or Canyon State Credit Union.

-Employee Rights: State Service is strictly governed by a set of Personnel Rules based on merit system principles.
+Employee Rights: State service is strictly governed by a set of personnel rules based on merit system principles.
 The Arizona State Parks Board is an Equal Opportunity, Reasonable Accommodation Employer.
-If you need additional information please call (602) 542-6900 or 542-6919.
+If you need additional information, please call (480) 714-3017.